* Graphic: World FX rates in 2020 https://tmsnrt.rs/2RBWI5E

 * Lack of new U.S. stimulus hurts sentiment

 * Fed speakers to comment on economy later in day

 * Expectations for U.S. presidential election start to change

 By Stanley White

-Across the Tasman Sea, the New Zealand dollar erased losses to trade to $0.6712.
-(Reporting by Stanley White; Editing by Sam Holmes)
+Across the Tasman Sea, the New Zealand dollar bought $0.6591, close to a one-week low.
+(Reporting by Stanley White; Editing by Christopher Cushing and Sam Holmes)